schaltmuffe/WixExample/Readme.md

 ## Fix Bug with reinstallation

-When the application is reinstalled, the previous installation is not removed.
+When the application is uninstalled, the registry key is not removed.

 ## File creation

 Add another file to the installtion directory.

+### Upgrade

+Create a new version of the installer and test the upgrade.
+Change something in win formes.
+Major version upgrade.

 ## Read registry value

 Read out some value from the registry and use it as a condition for a custom action.